Peter Ostrum: Lasting effect

 In his senior year, Ostrum was involved in film class and, at the interest of one of his instructors, looked back into theater and acting.
 After auditioning for, but not landing, several roles (including for Alan Strang in Equus on Broadway), Ostrum decided not to pursue it further.
-After putting his short film career behind him, Ostrum declined reporters and interviews, preferring not to speak on the subject; "I wanted people to judge me on who I was, not what I'd done".
-For some time, Ostrum even lied and told people that his brother, and not he, had starred in the film.
+After putting his short film career behind him, Ostrum declined reporters and interviews, preferring not to speak on the subject For some time, Ostrum even lied and told people that his brother, and not he, had starred in the film.
 It took Ostrum years after moving to Lowville, New York, before he told anybody there about his one-time stardom; even his wife Loretta did not know about his role until he warned her about it just before she met his mother.

 Since 1990, Ostrum has spoken to students at Lowville Academy once a year—on the last day of school, as a special treat—about his experience in Willy Wonka as well as his work in veterinary medicine.
 The students chiefly ask about the film's special effects, and Ostrum describes to them "what happened to Veruca, how did Violet blow up like a blueberry, how did Charlie fly with Grandpa Joe, all those types of questions".
 Ostrum also accepted an invitation to appear at the 2018 Snowtown Film Festival in Watertown, New York, answering audience questions after a screening of the film; "it's in my backyard—it's become a popular event in January and I like to support local events."
 Ostrum said of the 2018 event that he enjoyed re-watching the film, and that people ask him "great questions."
 Ostrum has been called "the most famous man in Lowville", where the local video rental shop twice wore out its VHS copy of Willy Wonka & the Chocolate Factory.